schmittjoaopedro/email-testing/README.md

 ### Running the project

-The lambda function was developed in Go and to compile it this project is using Docker.
-This is so because for MacOS and Windows users the go binary has to be generated for linux compatible images, so it can run in lambda linux.
-Make sure you have Docker installed and running on your machine.
+The lambda function runs in Go.
+To compile the source code you need Docker.
+This is required because MacOS and Windows users need to generate the binary to be Linux-compatible, as per the lambda OS.
+Therefore, make sure you have Docker installed and running on your machine.

-Terraform apply it might fail in the middle of the process because it takes some time to verify the ACM certificate.
-If that happens, wait a minute, and then run the command again.
+The command `terraform apply` might fail in the middle of the execution because it takes some time to verify the ACM certificate in AWS.
+Therefore, if you happen to get this error, wait a minute, and then try the command again.

 ```shell
 # Check docker is running